 Proposals for new and improved community facilities will be supported where they are in accordance with other neighbourhood and development plan policies.
-Once completed, such development will become protected community facilities.
-Where necessary, this may necessitate a review of the RLSNDP to update the Policies Map.

 - 5.2.2 Community facilities, such as halls, community centres, local shops and pubs are the essential glue that helps bring a community together.
-They facilitate social interaction, provide outlets for vital services and play a central role in community life. - 5.2.3 Through our consultations, evidence available in the Locality Profiles (Figures 8 and 9) the key local community facilities have been identified and shown on the RLSNDP Policies Map.
+They facilitate social interaction, provide outlets for vital services and play a central role in community life. - 5.2.3 Through our consultations, evidence available in the Locality Profiles (Figures 8 and 8a 8d) the key local community facilities have been identified and shown on the RLSNDP Policies Map.
 These community facilities will be protected in accordance with Warwick District Local Plan Policy HS8 Protecting Community Facilities, this states that: